Why You Should Learn Linux

 In case of container orchestration tools like a Kubernetes cluster, the master nodes can only be Linux systems.
 As the documentation says, there are no plans to have a windows only Kubernetes cluster as of this recording.
 So when you go through our Kubernetes series of courses setting up a Kubernetes cluster is all done in Linux.
-The same is true for Certification exams.
+The same is true for our CKA Certification exams.
 The Kubernetes and Red hat Ansible certification exams are all to be done on Linux systems.
-So if you plan to learn these technologies and get yourself certified, then it’s important to have knowledge of basic Linux Operating System.
+So if you plan to learn these technologies and get yourself certified, then it’s important to learn Linux through our Linux course.

 All of our lectures use visualization techniques and analogies to simplify complex concepts.
 These will make the concepts not only easy to grasp but also to remember them in the long term.

 Once you solve these challenges we will validate your work and give you feedback on where you went wrong.
 If you are not sure how to solve a problem, use the hints to solve them.
 The most important thing while learning Linux, especially the Linux command line is practice.
-The 100s of questions in our labs throughout this course will give you enough hands-on practice to be confident in Linux.
+The hundreds of questions in our labs throughout this course will give you enough hands-on practice to be confident in Linux.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Mumshad Mannambeth Founder of KodeKloud, an IT Consultant and a Certified Kubernetes Administrator
+Mumshad Mannambeth — Founder of KodeKloud, an IT Consultant and a Certified Kubernetes Administrator.